flyway/flywaydb.org/documentation/commandline/index.md

 Add `-q` to the argument list to suppress all output, except for errors and warnings.

+### JSON

+Add `-json` to the argument list to print JSON instead of human-readable output.
+Errors are included in the JSON payload instead of being sent to `stderr`.

 ### Writing to a file

 Add `-outputFile=/my/output.txt` to the argument list to also write output to the specified file.